josephsenior/Grinta-Agent/docs/features/prompt-optimization.md

 ## 🌟 **Overview**

-OpenHands features the most advanced prompt optimization system ever created, with capabilities that are **2-3 years ahead** of any competitor.
+Forge features the most advanced prompt optimization system ever created, with capabilities that are **2-3 years ahead** of any competitor.
 This system enables AI agents to continuously improve their performance through intelligent prompt evolution, A/B testing, and real-time adaptation.

 ### **Key Capabilities**
 - **Real-Time Optimization**: Live prompt adaptation with zero downtime